Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S, M (gem dust worth 5,000+ GP, which the spell consumes)
 **Duration:** Until dispelled

 With a touch, you magically sequester an object or a willing creature.
-For the duration, the target has the Invisible condition and can’t be targeted by Divination spells, detected by magic, or viewed remotely with magic.
+For the duration, the target has the Invisible condition and can't be targeted by Divination spells, detected by magic, or viewed remotely with magic.

-If the target is a creature, it enters a state of suspended animation; it has the Unconscious condition, doesn’t age, and doesn’t need food, water, or air.
+If the target is a creature, it enters a state of suspended animation; it has the Unconscious condition, doesn't age, and doesn't need food, water, or air.

 You can set a condition for the spell to end early.
 The condition can be anything you choose, but it must occur or be visible within 1 mile of the target.
 Examples include “after 1,000 years” or “when the tarrasque awakens.”
 This spell also ends if the target takes any damage.